mrsonne/hubit/README.md

 - _consumes_ from the shared results data structure, and
 - _provides_ to the shared results data structure.

 From the bindings `hubit` checks that all required input data and results data is available before a component is executed.
-The bindings are defined in a `hubit` _model file_.
+The bindings are defined in a _model file_.

 ### Component wrapper
 As an example imagine that we are calculating the price of a car.
 Below you can see some pseudo code for the calulation for the car price calculation.
 The example is available in `examples\car\`